5 Easiest Beans to Digest – Gentle, Bloat-Free Options

 5. Sustainable and Affordable Protein

-Beans are an environmentally friendly source of protein, requiring fewer resources to produce compared to animal-based proteins.
+Beans are an environmentally friendly source of protein, compared to animal-based proteins.
 They’re also incredibly affordable, making them a budget-friendly way to meet your protein needs while supporting sustainable food practices.

 Top 5 Beans to Start With (and 5 to Avoid Initially)